jshrdt/lt2326-h24-wa_modeling/README.md

 ## Part 1

-I tried accounting for the class imbalance by using nn.NLLLoss()'s weight parameter to weight the loss of a given class inverse to its frequency (the less frequent the class, the more is its loss weighed).
-I tried some different metrics (1-3), but none improved (and actually lowered) performance for either the base or the bonusA architecture.
+I tried accounting for the class imbalance by using class weights inverse to a class's frequency.
+I initially used these in nn.NLLLoss()'s weight parameter (the less frequent the class, the more is its loss weighed).
+But for explainability switched to using a weighted random sampler for the rest of the assignment instead.
+The sampler uses the same weights and simply ensures that batches have an even distribution of input items per classes.
+I tried some different weight metrics (1-3), but none improved (and actually lowered) performance for either the base or the bonusA architecture.
 This leads me to believe that the weights work as intended, but the current architecture is not suited to actually learn the proper classification and therefore performs worse when it becomes impossible to exploit the class imbalance.
 In Part 2, I continued with weight metric 3.

 #### Changes: